In a Tidal Wave of Mystery

 In a Tidal Wave of Mystery is the debut studio album of American indie pop duo Capital Cities, released on June 4, 2013, under Capitol Records.
+It was preceded by the single "Safe and Sound" in January 2011, which ultimately became their most successful song worldwide.
+The album features a sole guest appearance from André 3000.

 Background and production

-Ryan Merchant and Sebu Simonian worked as jingle writers for various companies before meeting on Craigslist and deciding to form Capital Cities.
+Ryan Merchant and Sebu Simonian met on Craigslist and worked as jingle writers for various companies before deciding to form Capital Cities.
 The pair then wrote "Safe and Sound" and began working on their debut album; the title In a Tidal Wave of Mystery originates from a lyric in the third verse of "Safe and Sound".
 Merchant and Simonian wrote, composed, produced and mixed the entirety of the album, with the exception of "Lazy Lies", produced by Simon Mills.
 Outkast member André 3000, vocalist Shemika Secrest and NPR's Frank Tavares are featured on the song "Farrah Fawcett Hair", while vocalist Soseh is featured on "Chasing You".

-The Deluxe Edition Bonus Track of this album features a cover of Prince's "Nothing Compares 2 U".
+The Deluxe Edition of this album includes "One Minute More" and three remixes.

 Release

 The album's cover artwork was designed by Brazilian artist João Lauro Fonte.

 In a Tidal Wave of Mystery was released on June 4, 2013, by Capitol Records and was the first Capitol Records album to be distributed by Universal Music Group, following the break-up of Capitol's previous distributor EMI.
 It was released on compact disc and 180 gram heavyweight black vinyl, limited to 5,000 copies.
 It debuted at number 66 on the United States Billboard 200 albums chart.
-A deluxe vinyl version of the album, including the digital album's four bonus track, was reissued in 2014 on 2xLP.
+A deluxe vinyl version of the album, including the digital album's four bonus tracks, was reissued in 2014 on 2xLP.

 Singles

 The album's lead single "Safe and Sound" was released digitally on January 6, 2011.
 Capitol Records serviced the single to United States modern rock radio over a year later on November 27, 2012, and it topped the Billboard Alternative Songs chart.
 It subsequently became the duo's breakout hit, peaking at number eight on the Billboard Hot 100 and reaching the top ten of numerous mainstream charts internationally.

 "Kangaroo Court" was issued as the second single on June 7, 2013 and impacted US modern rock radio on August 6, 2013.
 "I Sold My Bed, But Not My Stereo" was released digitally in select territories on November 11, 2013, as the third overall single from the album.
-"One Minute More", originally released as a stand-alone single on April 14, 2011, was later included on the deluxe edition of In a Tidal Wave of Mystery and re-released as the album's fourth single on March 25, 2014.
+"One Minute More" was later included on the deluxe edition of In a Tidal Wave of Mystery and released as the album's fourth single on March 25, 2014.

 Though not a single, the album's twelfth track, "Love Away", was originally released as the final track of their 2011 self-titled extended-play.